 All you need is a free Amazon account.
 You don’t need to subscribe to Amazon Prime but you won’t be getting access to free TV and movies on the Amazon Video App and you will feel left out of the action.

 Alexa is a nice addition but using the simple remote that has just a few Buttons is pretty easy too.

 Do you need an Amazon Fire Stick if you have a smart TV?
 Maybe, depending on what services you like to watch.
 But many new smart TVs offer many of the same apps as the Amazon Fire.
 But keep in mind it is limited.
 But for many, it is plenty good.

-Great reason to purchase the Fire stick is if you have an older TV around the house without any smart features plug this unit in a boom you now have a smart TV.
+A great reason to purchase the Firestick is if you have an older TV around the house without any smart features plug this unit in a boom you now have a smart TV.

 Keep in mind you do have to have a decent Internet speed to make any streaming services work properly.